 Method 2: Schoology SSO Through LTI

-Schoology supports LTI 1.1, which is now depreciated.
-LTI apps are designed to be accessed within a course in the LMS.
-LTI apps must be configured by a teacher or administrator so that students in the course can access the app.
-Students and teachers can then launch into the application by selecting the tool from the course in Schoology.
-The process of launching the tool lets the app verify the user's identity and grant the user access.
+Schoology supports the LTI 1.1 specification (now depreciated by 1EdTech), and the LTI 1.3 specification.
+LTI-compliant apps are designed to be accessed within a course in the LMS, in this case, Schoology.
+LTI-compliant apps must be configured by the Schoology administrator so that the teacher and students in the course can access the app.
+Students and educators can then launch into the application by selecting the tool from the course in Schoology.
+This launch process creates an iframe, which might not be ideal for every product and user experience.

-There are some issues that app developers may encounter when trying to integrate an SSO solution into the app.
+There are some other issues that edtech developers may encounter when trying to integrate an SSO solution into their app.
+Like:

 1. Many apps try to identify users who sign in through Schoology by a user’s email address.
 Doing this can lead to problems and leave users vulnerable.